JanuaryLabs/serverize/src/pages/guides/astro.md

 ### TL;DR

-Use `npx serverize setup nuxt` to auto configure your Nuxt.js project.
+Use `npx serverize setup astro` to auto configure your Astro project.
 Continue if you'd like to understand the steps in more detail and customize the setup further.

 ### Project Structure